A fungus. Histoplasma capsulatum and H. capsulatum var. duboisii (Africa).

 For those on TNF inhibitors plan on stopping it and at least 12 months of antifungal therapy (PubMed).

-Curious complications include oral (esp tongue) ulcers, adrenal involvement, and mediastinal fibrosis (a question I missed on my boards, I am bitter to this day).
+Curious complications include oral (especially tongue.
+So few infections involve the tongue) ulcers, adrenal involvement, and mediastinal fibrosis (a question I missed on my boards, I am bitter to this day).
 Many a midwesterner will have TNTC calcified granuloma on CXR and in spleen.

 While serologies are nice and cultures the gold standard, they can be slow and the best diagnostic test to treat and follow the disease is the urine Histoplasma antigen.

 Last Update: 05/16/18.